ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

 your program and its test suite.
 You can also use the command `poetry run task black` to confirm that your source code adheres to the industry-standard format defined by the `black` tool.
-If it does not adhere to the standard then you can run the command `poetry run black datasummarizer tests` and it will automatically reformat the source code.
+If it does not adhere to the standard then you can run the command `poetry run black dataanalysis tests` and it will automatically reformat the source code.

 Along with running tasks like `poetry run task list`, you can leverage the